rangrej-irfan/docs/mkdocs/docs/get-started/base-installation/self-managed/prerequisites/index.md

 1. **Privacera Manager** - Your Privacera Sales representative will give you
     - Credentials for Privacera docker registry
     - Download URL of Privacera Manager software
-1. **Air-gap Installation (optional)** - If you have an air-gap environment, you will need to host the docker images in your own docker registry.
-Privacera provides the tar balls of all the docker images.
+1. **Air gap network (optional)** - If you are in an air gap (no Internet access) network, you will need to host the docker images in your own docker registry.
+Refer to [Air-gap Installation](../air-gap-installation.md)

 For the installation, there are two parallel tracks - Creating Cloud Resources and Installing Privacera using Privacera Manager.
 In most organizations, these two are done by different teams or same person with different privileges.
-Most cloud resources need to be created before Privacera installation can start.
+Most cloud resources need to be created before Privacera installation ca
-Some cloud resources need to be created or updated after Privacera installation is complete.

 <div class="grid cards" markdown>
 -  :material-page-previous: Prev [Self Managed](../index.md)